artyom-mameev/quester/README.md

 ![Gameplay process](readme/screenshots/3-game-format-1.png)

-During the game, a room is shown to the player, depending on which the player is asked to make a particular choice that lead to another room.
+During the game, a room is shown to the player, depending on which the player is asked to make a particular choice that leads to another room.
 The game rooms may also contain actions, depending on which new choices may appear and routes to new rooms become available.
 The goal of the player is to reach the room which is presented by the author of the game as the final room, and to avoid the rooms